Emil Trinkler

 Emil Trinkler (19 May 1896, Bremen – 19 April 1931, Bremen) was a German geographer and explorer of Tibet and Afghanistan, the son of a wealthy tobacco trader from the wealthy Swiss Trinkler family.
 Emil Trinkler’s father was one of the richest people in Germany during the early 20th century.

 Life and travels

-Having fought in the World War I, Trinkler graduated in geography and natural science from the University of Munich in 1922.
+Having fought in the World War I, Trinkler graduated in geography and natural science from the Ludwig-Maximilians-Universität München in 1922.
 His exploratory journeys in Afghanistan, Kashmir and Tibet included close study of glaciers.
 Among several books he published on his return to Germany was Im Land der Stürme (In the Land of Storms, 1930).
 His archaeological collections can be found in the Überseemuseum Bremen.